Flamenco in Málaga: Best Shows, Venues & Insider Tips

 This word gets thrown around a lot, and it can become a kind of snobbery.
 A tourist-oriented flamenco show is not automatically bad flamenco.
 Some of the most technically accomplished dancers and singers in Andalucía work the tablao circuit because it pays reliably.
 What you lose in those settings is spontaneity and emotional risk.
 The performer knows the show runs 60 minutes and ends with a bow.
 There's no room for the unexpected.

-The most memorable flamenco I've seen in 12 years here wasn't in a venue at all.
+The most memorable flamenco I've seen since 2007 wasn't in a venue at all.
 It was at a private party in the Pedregalejo neighbourhood, where someone's uncle picked up a guitar at midnight and a woman who turned out to be a retired professional dancer got up and danced in a kitchen.
 Nobody planned it.
 That's duende.

 You probably won't stumble into that.
 But the closer you can get to a small room with real performers who care about the music, the closer you'll get to understanding why this art form has lasted for centuries and still makes people cry.